Before v6.6.0, TiKV's Raft-based storage engine used a single RocksDB instance to store the data of all Regions of the TiKV instance.

 - It does not support EBS volume snapshot backup yet.

 - It does not support online unsafe recovery or Titan yet.

-- It does not support the tikv-ctl command-line tool yet.
+- It does not support the following subcommands of the tikv-ctl command-line tool:

 - It is not compatible with TiFlash yet.

 - You cannot enable or disable this feature after the cluster is initialized.